-Make a batch of crunchy Roasted Pumpkin Seeds this fall!
-This delicious snack is so simple to make and can be seasoned with your favorite spices … it’s the perfect healthy (yet totally addictive) seasonal treat!
+Learn how to make the BEST Roasted Pumpkin Seeds!
+This crunchy, delicious fall snack is so easy to prepare and can be seasoned with your favorite spices ... it's the perfect healthy (yet totally crave-worthy) seasonal treat!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.